JellyB1/Overkill-OSX/README.md

 Yap.
 That’s about that!
 Thanks for looking~!

-Fund me on gofundme here:
+If you would be willing to help me by providing a small donation please do so on gofundme Here: https://www.gofundme.com/replacement-macbook-for-career-goal

-https://www.gofundme.com/replacement-macbook-for-career-goal
+Otherwise enjoy the app :)

 http://www.mediafire.com/file/r5weqgavmckjqff/Overkill.app.zip
 # License